Generalized optimal parameter-transfer learning through Mallows-type model averaging: Large sample properties

 Theorem \ref{theorem2} is a statement of asymptotic optimality regarding the expected squared prediction loss, which is also explored in \citet{JMA2012}.
-It establishes that the squared in-sample prediction risk of the TLMMA-SAR prediction $\widehat{\bm{\mu}}(\widehat{\bm{\omega}})$ becomes asymptotically equivalent to the infeasible optimal squared in-sample prediction risk, when $\bm{\omega}$ is restricted to the weight set $\mathcal{W}$.
-Moreover, it underscores the effectiveness of TLMMA-SAR in mitigating the risk of negative transfer, because its prediction performance is no worse than that of the target model estimated without transferring, i.e., using only the target data.
+It establishes that the squared in-sample prediction risk of the GTLMMA prediction $\widehat{\bm{\mu}}(\widehat{\bm{\omega}})$ becomes asymptotically equivalent to the infeasible optimal squared in-sample prediction risk, when $\bm{\omega}$ is restricted to the weight set $\mathcal{W}$.
+Moreover, a larger $\widetilde{\xi}$, corresponding to a greater discrepancy between $\widetilde{\bm{\mu}}^{(k)}$ and $\bm{\mu}^{(0)}$, accelerates the convergence of the prediction risk to the minimal risk.
+Likewise, a smaller $\bar{\alpha}$, which implies a faster parameter estimation convergence rate, further facilitates this convergence.
+Furthermore, it underscores the effectiveness of GTLMMA in mitigating the risk of negative transfer, because its predictive performance is no worse than that of the target model estimated without transferring, i.e., using only the target data.